How is Aquafina® purified?

 Where is Aquafina® produced?

 There are more than 40 Aquafina® purification sites throughout the United States and Canada.
-Each facility is equipped with the state-of-the-art HydRO-7™ purification system designed to deliver you the purest water.
+Each facility is equipped with a rigorous purification system designed to deliver you the purest water.

 Does Aquafina® remove the substances like bacteria or gaseous compounds?

-Our state-of-the-art HydRO-7™ purification system is designed to remove dissolved solids and organic compounds that may be present in the water.
+Our purification system is designed to remove dissolved solids and organic compounds that may be present in the water.

 The reverse osmosis process we use removes these organic compounds, but we also employ other steps such as carbon filtration, ozonation, and Ultra Violet (UV) light as additional safeguards.